Trump says he will speak to Putin on the phone Monday | News Channel 3-12

 Trump says he will speak to Putin on the phone Monday

-“THE SUBJECTS OF THE CALL WILL BE, STOPPING THE “BLOODBATH” THAT IS KILLING, ON AVERAGE, MORE THAN 5000 RUSSIAN AND UKRAINIAN SOLDIERS A WEEK, AND TRADE,” Trump wrote on Truth Social.
+“THE SUBJECTS OF THE CALL WILL BE, STOPPING THE ‘BLOODBATH’ THAT IS KILLING, ON AVERAGE, MORE THAN 5000 RUSSIAN AND UKRAINIAN SOLDIERS A WEEK, AND TRADE,” Trump wrote on Truth Social on Saturday.

 The announcement comes after representatives from Ukraine and Russia held face-to-face talks in Turkey on Friday.
 It was the first time the two countries held direct talks at any level in three years.